acm-hackschool-f17/Resources/Learn-Session-4-README.md

             console.error('Unable to connect to the database:', err);
         });
     ```
-7. Start using Sequelize to create, read, update, or delete data in your MySQL database!
+7. Start using Sequelize in `server.js` to create, read, update, or delete data in your MySQL database!
     * Docs: http://docs.sequelizejs.com/

 ## How to use Sequelize
+* You can put the following code in server.js.

 ### Create a database table:
 We start off by first creating a database table:
 ```